MicrosoftDocs/azure-docs/articles/storage/storage-using-managed-disks-in-rm-templates.md

 # Using Managed Disks in Azure Resource Manager Templates

-This document walks through the differences between Managed and Unmanaged Disks when using templates to deploy resources and how you can apply them in your virtual machine deployments.
+This document walks through the differences between Managed and Unmanaged Disks when using Azure resource manager templates to provision virtual machines.
+This will help you to update existing templates that are using Unmanaged Disks to Managed Disks.
 For reference, we are using the [101-vm-simple-windows](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows) template as a guide.
 You can see the template using both [Managed Disks](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-simple-windows/azuredeploy.json) and a prior version using [unmanaged disks](https://github.com/Azure/azure-quickstart-templates/tree/93b5f72a9857ea9ea43e87d2373bf1b4f724c6aa/101-vm-simple-windows/azuredeploy.json) if you'd like to directly compare them.

 ## Unmanaged Disks template formatting